 However, the more important question to consider is whether you need that extra cooling power.
 For a CPU running at factory clock speeds, air cooling will be more than sufficient.
 Even if you plan on some light overclocking, liquid cooling is still unnecessary unless the CPU is really pushed to the limit.

 Whereas liquid cooling is ubiquitously more efficient, air cooling has the advantage of being far more affordable.
-This is mainly due to the lower manufacturing costs, and the price differences can measure in hundreds of dollars.
+This is mainly due to the lower manufacturing costs, and the price differences can be measured in hundreds of dollars.

 Unless you have experience dealing with computer hardware, you will find installing and maintaining a liquid cooling setup nigh impossible.